hughobrien/zfs-remote-mirror/README.md

 Here are the modifications to make:

 * Change 'ident' line from RPI-B to RPI-B-ZFS.
-* Add 'options KSTACK_PAGES=6' as required for ZFS
+* Add 'options KSTACK_PAGES=6' as required for ZFS (put it with the other options lines)

 In a previous revision of this guide, I removed a number of modules that probably weren't necessary, (and added ZFS modules which weren't previously built by default) but in the name of simplicity it's probably easier to just leave well-enough-alone.
 If you're interested in tweaking this, some of the kernel options are explained in more detail in the [Developer's Handbook](https://www.freebsd.org/doc/en/books/developers-handbook/kerneldebug-options.html).

 Additionally, previous versions explained how to configure crochet to setup encrypted swap at this point, I've since decided that simply not having swap is a better option.
 Check the revision history if you feel you need it.

+We also need the *u-boot-rpi* package which contains firmware and other low-level funtimes for the Raspberry Pi, it's available as a *pkg* package.
+I'm using the below version if you need to reproduce exactly.

+	root@local# pkg install u-boot-rpi
+	root@local# pkg query %n-%v u-boot-rpi
+	u-boot-rpi-2017.09.00_1

+Unfortunately, it seems u-boot renamed a file from *.img* to *.bin* which confuses the version of *crochet* we're using so let's just fake it:

+	root@local# ln -s /usr/local/share/u-boot/u-boot-rpi/u-boot.bin /usr/local/share/u-boot/u-boot-rpi/u-boot.img

 With all this done, we can kick off the build.
-It needs to run as root as it will mount and unmount some virtual file-systems as it goes.
-We also need the Raspberry Pi version of *uboot* installed, which will be automatically placed into the image.
+It needs to run as root as it will mount and unmount some virtual file-systems as it goes. *crochet* automatically runs as many parallel builds as you have cores so no need for the old `-J` tricks.

-	root@local# pkg install u-boot-rpi
-	root@local# ln -s /usr/local/share/u-boot/u-boot-rpi/u-boot.bin /usr/local/share/u-boot/u-boot-rpi/u-boot.img # seems this file was renamed and crochet's u-boot-detecting-script still looks in the old place root@local# cd /home/hugh/knox/crochet
+	root@local# cd /home/hugh/knox/crochet
 	root@local# nice -n 20 ./crochet.sh -c config.sh